-Author Jennifer Jacobson is the lead faculty at our upcoming workshop, Taking Your Writing & Art to New Places: Published Authors and Illustrators at Work.
-She decided to interview the three special guests for the workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
+Author Jennifer Jacobson was the lead faculty at our workshop, Gather: A Community Retreat for Published Authors and Illustrators.
+She decided to interview the three special guests for the 2018 workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
 Thanks, Jennifer!
 Here’s the second interview:

 Jennifer: Ruth Behar is this year’s winner of the prestigious Pura Belpré Author Award for her middle grade novel, Lucky Broken Girl.
 In this heartrending story–based on her own childhood in the 1960s–Ruthie, a young Cuban-Jewish immigrant girl, is adjusting to her new life in New York City when her American dream is suddenly derailed.
 In the story, as in life, Ruth was confined to a body cast and bedridden for an interminable recovery period.
 It was during that time, that Ruth discovered a deep well of creativity and compassion.